Loading Golf Stats...

 More Fantasy News

-Leishman closed with a one-over 71 on Sunday at the TOUR Championship to finish one-over and tied for 21st.
+Leishman closed with a two-over 72 on Sunday at the Hewlett Packard Enterprise Houston Open to finish two-under and tied for 19th.